sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Mac]]

-1. You can create a client by running `./create-client.command` and providing the path to a valid `.mdkproject` directory.
+1. Run `./create-client.command` to create the client.
+You will be asked to provide the path to the `.mdkproject` file.
+You can also provide optional arguments such as output directory and log verbosity.
+You can run `create-client.command --help` to find out how to specify these options as arguments.

     !![MDK](img-4.1.png)